drprojects/nora/README.md

 [![hydra](https://img.shields.io/badge/Config-Hydra_1.2-89b8cd)](https://hydra.cc/)
 [![license](https://img.shields.io/badge/License-MIT-green.svg?labelColor=gray)](https://github.com/ashleve/lightning-hydra-template#license)

-A Notion template to help you keep track of the papers you read, their authors, your notes and more 🚀⚡🔥
+A Notion template to help you keep track of the papers you read 📜, their authors 👤, your notes 📝, and more 🔥

 </div>